nathanbabcock/.gitconfig/README.md

 - `-q`: quiet (only return exit code)
 - `-v`: invert match

-This a slightly more advanced method than what's recommended in the [1password docs](https://developer.1password.com/docs/ssh/agent/advanced/#use-multiple-github-accounts).
-The `Match ... exec` approach doesn't require changing git remote URLs, which can break other git extensions which read remotes.
+This a slightly more advanced method than [what's recommended in the 1password docs](https://developer.1password.com/docs/ssh/agent/advanced/#use-multiple-github-accounts).
+The `Match ... exec` approach doesn't require changing Git remote URLs, which can break other Git extensions which read remotes.

 ### Github settings

-In Github, add the SSH key **twice**; once as an authentication key, and once as a signing key (new as of Git 2.34 in October 2022).
+In Github, add the SSH key **twice**; once as an authentication key, and once as a signing key (SSH signing is new as of Git 2.34 in October 2022).

 ## Troubleshooting GPG-agent (old)